Baanista/SpaceParticleSimulator/readme.md

 # How Cells work?

 Every cell inherits the properties of the particle ID 0.
 Each cell has a genome.
 Genome determines how the cell looks, and the max_size.
 Each cell produces energy every tick.
 The size of the cell is determined by the square root of the amount of energy.
+The bigger the size of the cell the more energy it takes up per tick.
+If a cell is 2 times larger than a cell that it collides with the larger cell gets all the energy of the other cell and kills that cell.
+Each tick the lifetime counter goes up.
+If the counter extends max_size * 1000 than the cell is dead.

 ## Preditor and Pray relationship
 ![Screen Shot 2023-05-09 at 10 16 18 PM](https://github.com/Baanista/SpaceParticleSimulator/assets/110647786/23422e2a-e7e0-42c8-a01e-0433ee5a1a63)